guttih/WaterMixer/README.md

 # Water Mixer

 This project mixes water temperature from a 1/2" hot water pipe and a 1/2" cold water pipe out to a single 3/4" output water pipe.
 A electrical valve controls the flow from the hot water pipe and another electrical valve controls the cold water pipe.
 A Temperature sensor is put into the 3/4" output water pipe to sense the current heat of the outgoing water.
+Finally the third electrical valve is used to drain the hot tub.

 ### Related links